Richardinho/open-ssl-guide/README.md

 * *command line option* :  n/a

 File containing next number (in hex) to use as a serial number.
-(Get exact format)
+(Get exact format) There seems to be some confusion over the creation of serial numbers. [this tutorial](https://www.phildev.net/ssl/creating_ca.html) suggests use of the `-create_serial` flag, but this doesn't seem to be documented.
+Other sources suggest just putting a number (e.g. 01) into the serial file.

 #### Syntax
 ```